blehw/apcs-finalproj/README.md

 - 1/15/15 Finished working on player (character) GR
 - 1/15/15 Finished battle/leveling up system and started on the Driver WY
 - 1/17/15 Finished most of HomeTown and worked on Route1 WY
-- 1/18/15 Worked on Battle routine; what happens when you win/lose WY
+- 1/18/15 Worked on Battle routine; what happens when you win/lose, finished save system WY